 Yesterday we drove the 5 miles from Whitby to Robin Hoods Bay.
 This sleepy sea side town in known for its lovely family friendly beaches, fossil finds and coastal walks.

 I would recommend parking in one of the carparks at the top of the hill.
 There is limited parking in the actual township and it is an incredibly steep hill to drive down!
-Parking costs £4 for 4 hours.
+Parking costs £4 for 4 hours (correct May 2017).

 You can then walk take several routes down to the seaside and into the town.
 We chose to head straight to the beach.
 Enjoying the stunning views on the way down, I have to admit I did wonder if we would make it back up again!